praesongprasit/EventSiteTest/src/speakers/jade-thomas.md

 </p>

 <p>
-  The consequences of any mishap can be enormous. not just financial and reputational but also remediation imposed by regulators can be crippling.
+  The consequences of any mishap can be enormous, not just financial and reputational but also remediation imposed by regulators can be crippling.
 </p>

 <p>